 Chunky roasted mushrooms with lemon, olive oil and garlic is delicious side, pasta or pizza topping.

 This savory roasted mushroom recipe will give you lots of options.
-Of course, they’re one of the best vegetable side dishes, but they can also be stored in the refrigerator as a starting point for lots of other meals.
-Think: as a topping for pizzas, mushroom pastas, stuffing for omelettes, tacos, and more.
+Stash them in the refrigerator as a starting point for lots of other meals.
+As a topping for pizzas, mushroom pastas, stuffing for omelettes, tacos, and more.

 • Mushrooms: You can use just one type of fresh mushroom, or mix it up and roast a few different varieties together.
 Readily available types such as cremini, baby bellas, portobello mushrooms (which also happen to be perfect for baking stuffed mushrooms), oyster mushrooms, shiitake mushrooms or buttons will all work in this recipe.